ionic-team/ionic-hiring-chat-client/README.md

  * `/api/v1/rooms/:roomName/chats`
    - `GET` - get the chats for this room
       - Returns `[{ room, username, text }]` where `room` is the name of the room, `username` the username of the user who created the chat, and `text` the content of the chat.

+## Web Sockets

+The client will try to connect to a simple web socket server in order to handle updates across client instances.